 This time around, the website got a bit of an make-over too.
 First, by now you will have noted the new, and very fashionable, grey look.
 The fonts are also generally bigger and it should be easier to read on devices like large screen TV's or phones and tablets.

-To compliment the stylish spash of non-color the grey look gives us, I also fixed up the main index page somewhat.
+To compliment the stylish spash of non-color the grey look gives us, the main index page has also been updated.
 The index thumbnails now have subtitles and thin borders that make them look sort of 3D.
 A cheesy and low-cost effect for sure but it does sort of look nice.

-The zoom function on the detail pages has also been upgraded and image zooming should work a lot better now.
-The center now stays centered while zooming and the display is a lot more stable looking.
+The zoom function on the detail pages has also been upgraded.
+The center now stays centered while zooming and the display is a lot more stable as a result.

 A lot of the text has been updated and some old errors have finally been fixed.
 Like with all upgrades, new errors have been introduced as well.
 But the new errors are more sophisticated than the old errors and they are presented in an attractive multi-tone greyscale now.
 Who says progress is pointless?